idan200402/communicationsFP/README.md

 Capture and analyze network traffic during web browsing, video streaming, audio streaming, and video conferencing activities.
-Extract relevant features from packet captures that include IP/TCP/TLS header fields, packet sizes, inter-arrival times, flow sizes flow volumes etc.
+Extract relevant features from packet captures that include IP/TCP/TLS header fields, packet sizes, inter-arrival times, flow sizes flow volumes and more , and we making the plots based on extracted txt files.

 Use machine learning models (Random Forest) to classify network flows for enabling application type identification.